lorin/devstack-vm/README.md

 # Neutron-enabled DevStack in a Vagrant VM with Ansible

+This repository contains a Vagrantfile and an accompanying Ansible playbook that sets up a VirtualBox VM that installs [DevStack][4].

+The accompanying `localrc` file configures OpenStack to use Neutron (OpenStack Networking).
+It also disables security groups.

 This project was inspired by Brian Waldon's [vagrant_devstack][1] repository.

-This repository contains a Vagrantfile and an accompanying Ansible playbook that sets up a VirtualBox VM that installs [DevStack][4].

-The accompanying `localrc` file configures OpenStack with Neutron (OpenStack Networking) with support for floating IPs, which can be reached from the host operating system.
-It also has security groups disabled.

 ## Prereqs

-Install the following packages first:
+Install the following packages on your local machine first:

  * [VirtualBox][5]
  * [Vagrant][2]
  * [Ansible][3]

+If you want to play with the OpenStack command-line tools, install the following Python packages:

+  * python-novaclient
+  * python-neutronclient

 [1]: https://github.com/bcwaldon/vagrant_devstack